 We live in a truly materialistic society.
 Everyone has a great deal of "stuff," all of our possessions, which we stockpile and safeguard jealously.
-Considering the process of spring cleaning, Mike Ford ponders our attachment to our stuff and the possibility of having to leave it all behind.
+Considering the process of spring cleaning, Mike Ford ponders our attachment to our stuff and the possibilit. . .

-Many of us tend to be pack-rats, saving everything for years and years until we have collected a mass of—well, junk!
-David Maas compares this with accumulated sin.
-The time has come to get rid of it!
+Many of us are pack-rats, saving everything for years until we have collected a mass of—well, junk.
+This is like accumulated sin—and it is time to get rid of it!

 John Ritenbaugh focuses upon several abuses of one of God's gifts to mankind — eating and drinking.
 While drunkenness and gluttony indicate self-centeredness, lack of discipline, often leading to poverty and ill health, moderation in all things is th. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.